 - Amtrak Guest Rewards

 Even if you don't see your preferred airline/hotel listed, remember that many of those programs allow you to spend miles on their partners too.
-For example, British Airways allows you to redeem Avios points for flights on their partner American Airlines:
+For example, British Airways allows you to redeem Avios points for flights on their partner American Airlines.
+Last summer I did that for this trip:

 Only a couple airlines offer direct flights to Kauai.
 Solution?
 Transfer Sapphire Preferred points to British Airways Avios points (and use those to book the AA flight, pictured above).
 Just look how much that same flight would have cost if paying cash...